Bw2801/ascii-descriptor/README.md

 # ascii-descriptor
 A javascript library/tool for creating data descriptions using monospace ascii symbols.

-**Note**: If you just want a ascii description without having to write it yourself, you can use my online tool.
+**Note**: If you just want an ascii description without having to write it yourself, you can use my online tool.
 (TBD)

 ## Getting Started